Tehnix/spaceneovim-layers/README.md

 - a `packages.vim`, adding the packages that needs to be installed
 - optionally, if a `func.vim` is present, it is loaded first (define commands and helper functions in this to keep things clean)

-These files are grouped under a `+category/layer-name` directory hierachy.
+These files are grouped under a `+category/layer-name` directory hierarchy.
 As an example, the layer `buffers` is located under the group `+nav` (short for navigation).

 A layer is only ever run if it is enabled, so there is no need to check for it.
 However, if you want to check if another layer is enabled, before doing anything, it can be done with,